 Multifocal and bifocal contact lenses are designed for people with presbyopia who have trouble focusing on close-up objects.
 They work by combining correction for distance and near vision into the same contact lens.
 Multifocal lenses have improved significantly in recent years due to better technology.
-If you’ve thought about ditching your reading glasses, you may be able to find some multifocals that work for you.
+If you’ve thought about ditching your reading glasses in favor of contact lenses for reading, you may be able to find some multifocals that work for you.

 At some point in time, everyone starts to have difficulty focusing on close-up objects.
 It often begins with having to stretch out your arms to see reading material more clearly, or having trouble seeing small print on a menu in a dimly lit restaurant.
 This process is called presbyopia.
 It affects everyone eventually, but most people start to have symptoms at some point around their 40th to 45th birthday.